bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 Any "premium" names registered on or after 2015-06-08 (US Eastern time) will be given the prefix "bts-" or similar after the migration.

-**Update: All account names registered on or after 2015-06-18 (US Eastern time) will be migrated if and only if they were registered using the [BitShares Faucet](https://faucet.bitshares.org/).**
+**Update: All account names registered on or after 2015-06-18 (US Eastern time) will be prefixed with "bts-" unless they were registered using the [BitShares Faucet](https://faucet.bitshares.org/). **

 ## Open Order Migration